How Long Does a Misdemeanor Stay on Your Record? (Forever)

 Infractions are usually minor traffic violations; however, whether an offense is designated as an infraction or misdemeanor depends on state laws.

-Understanding the misdemeanor classifications can help determine which cases are eligible for expungement, which classifications can have the greatest impact if they appear on a background check, and can help answer the question “How long does a misdemeanor stay on your record?”
+Understanding the misdemeanor classifications can help determine which cases are eligible for expungement, which classifications can have the greatest impact if they appear on a background check, and can help clarify the length of stay of a misdemeanor on a record.

 Traffic Misdemeanors